jinwangjoshua/sentiment-analysis/README.md

 # Sentiment Analysis

-Sentiment analysis of german texts.
+Sentiment analysis of english, german and french texts.
 The machine learning model predicts whether the sentiment of a text is positive or negative.

-The machine learning model was implemented with [Keras](https://keras.io) and trained with about 30'000 German film reviews.
-The measured accuracy of the predictions is 81.82%.
+The machine learning model was implemented with [Keras](https://keras.io) and trained with 50'000 english, 50'000 french and  30'000 german film reviews.
+The measured accuracy of the predictions is 81.82% for german and 84.1% for english and french.
 The model consists of an embedding layer as input, a hidden layer with 400 LSTM units and an output layer with 1 unit.
 The maximum length of an input text is 400 words.
 For the word embedding the [pre-trained word vectors](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) of *FacebookResearch* were used.

 Several texts can be posted to the REST service at once for analysis.
 You can start the sentiment analysis service to access a *language detection service*.
 The service then first determines the language of the texts and then passes them on to the corresponding sentiment analysis model  (see the examples below).

 ## Scope of Application

-The model was trained with film reviews in German language.
-We also tested the model at random with German product reviews and reader comments.
+The model was trained with film reviews in english, german and french language.
+We also tested the model at random with product reviews and reader comments in those languages.
 The results were generally promising (but need further investigation).

 ## Installation